jlaumon/blog/content/post/mike-actons-dod-workshop-2015.md

     Normal 6:    0.0   0.0   1.0

 Ouch, that got a lot bigger.
 As you can see, vertex 2-5 and 3-4 are identical, leading to a lot of duplicated data.
 We could deduplicate them, and that's exactly what the std::map in *tinyobjloader* does.
-It maps a triplet of indices to a unique index, and gets us this:
+It maps a triplet of indices to a single index, and gets us this:

     Triangle 0: 1  2  3
     Triangle 1: 3  2  4